CEREC Crown in Springfield, MA

 Schedule a Client Consultation

 Learn more about single-visit CEREC® porcelain dental crowns, inlays, and onlays by scheduling an appointment with cosmetic and general dentist David I. Peck D.M.D. today.
-We proudly serve patients from Springfield, Longmeadow, Boston, Chicopee and Northampton MA, as well as patients from the Connecticut area.
+We proudly serve patients from Springfield, Longmeadow, Ludlow, Westfield, Boston, Wilburham, Chicopee and Northampton, Massachusetts, as well as patients from the Connecticut area.
 Call us at (413) 781-7645 to learn more!